leilaicruz/Git-workshop-TUe-2025/Lesson_development/git.md

 ## PART 1
 ### INTRODUCTION [10 min]

-> Version control systems start with a base version of a document and then record changes you make each step of the way.
+> Presentation notes (Intro)

-> Presentation notes
+> The intro has a [menti poll embedded](https://www.mentimeter.com/app/presentation/alfb813jq54pc9qjm9t9vw3p3ehxbkom/edit?question=v5oiwo8qd8sw)

 ### 1. SETTING UP GIT : (Lecture begins) [6 min]
 > Sometimes, the shortcut on the Windows menu for Git Bash won't work.
 In such a case: go to the installation folder (usually `C:/Git`) and double-click on `git-bash.exe`